martinmoene/type-lite/README.md

 <a id="syn-sub-type"></a>
 ### Create a sub-type

-To enable the creation of operations that are common to different types, *type lite* allows to create sub types.
+To enable the creation of operations that are common to different types, *type lite* allows to create sub types ([example code](example/04-sub.cpp)):
 ```C++
 type_DEFINE_SUBTYPE( Current, Quantity )
 type_DEFINE_SUBTYPE( Voltage, Quantity )